frubino/mgkit/docs/source/gff.rst

 	* - Key
 	  - Value
 	  - Explanation
+	* - seq_id
+	  - string
+	  - the sequence of the annotation (header in FASTA files)
 	* - gene_id
 	  - any string
 	  - used to identify the gene predicted